-Morning Glory pool is also located near the Upper Basin and its colors are amazing – though sadly it’s in danger because of careless tourists throwing coins into it…
+Morning Glory pool is also located near the Upper Basin.
+Its colors are amazing – though sadly it’s in danger because of careless tourists throwing coins into it…

 Biscuit and Black Sand Basin

 These two smaller geyser basins are very close to Upper Basin.
 We’ve seen several smaller geyser eruptions here, some of them lasted very long, others erupted repeatedly.
-Maybe you don’t even notice these geyser basins when checking the park map, but they are so worth for exploration!
+Maybe you don’t even notice these geyser basins when checking the park map, but they are so worth to explore!

 A trail to Mystic Falls is an easy, short and lovely hike starting from Biscuit Basin.

 The most scenic geyser basin: West Thumb Geyser Basin